Written By:Adam H. Rosenblum

-Approximately every forty eight minutes, one fatality occurs in the U.S. involving drivers with a blood alcohol content (BAC) of .08 or above.
+Approximately every 48 minutes, one fatality occurs in the U.S. involving drivers with a blood alcohol content (BAC) of .08 or above.
 Every state has been impacted by the painful repercussions of drunk driving.
 In New Jersey, 28% of all fatal crashes involve alcohol consumption.

 Alcohol consumption paired with the size and volume of trucks can be an especially lethal combination.
 Between the length of trucks, their substantial weight rolling down the road, and the potential for hazardous material in trailers, truckers face many unique challenges while they work to drive safely on highways.
 Truckers also often have to drive long distances without proper rest, leading to fatigue and a lack of concentration.